• Skip to primary navigation

 Mango kulfi is absolutely flavorful and can be served as is.
 You can chop the kulfi into smaller chunks and optionally garnish it with some saffron, sliced pistachios, or some boiled vermicelli (known as falooda).

-How long to store kulfi in freezer?
+How long to store kulfi in the freezer?

 Kulfi can be stored in the freezer for up to a month.
 It stores best for a week to 10 days as any homemade ice cream without any preservatives.